dawn-cph/dja/_posts/2024-03-01-nirspec-extractions-v2.md

 All `v2` extractions now have the same `root`, rather than being split in some cases.

+*Note:* There remains an msaexp bug that causes the tick intervals on the automatic grating figures plotted below to look strange.
+The minor ticks are evenly spaced in 0.05µm intervals, but the labels are rounded to a single decimal place (e.g., 3.75 becomes 3.8).

 ```python
 z, prism_file = 2.0611, 'https://s3.amazonaws.com/msaexp-nirspec/extractions/ceers-v2/ceers-v2_prism-clear_1345_3506.spec.fits'